Nexiauk/Gameracy/docs/README.md

 * An interactive booking system with a calendar, and list of services that allows school staff to directly book in.
 The services would be a lot more detailed, outlining clearly exactly what experience you are getting for your money.
 * A login system so that only school staff can use the booking system
 * On the games page I would like each card image to be replaced with a carousel, so that visitors can cycle through a collection of images showcasing each game in its full glory.
-* I would also like to add audio to each game card, showcasing the sound effects and immersive theme tunes that accompany each gameplaying experience
+* I would also like to add audio to each game card, showcasing the sound effects and immersive theme tunes that accompany each gameplaying experience.
 * I would like to add a testimonials section on the contact page, so that visitors can easily see and scroll through customer reviews about my company
 * I would like to add information somewhere about myself as the founder and the award my programme won.
 ---